 👉 Suggested internal link:

-• Add packs like a survival kit with energy foods to supplement main rations.
+• Add packs like a survival kit with energy foods to complement main rations.

 You can survive weeks without food, but not without water.
 It's that simple.